-Tosa Akaushi beef is only produced in Kochi and limited to about 500 head of cattle per year, making it a rare treat.
-The meat is highly rated, as Tosa Akaushi is said to have 2 to 4 times the umami and sweetness of black-haired wagyu beef.
-The flavor is also said to be light, with a delicious aftertaste.
+Tosa Akaushi beef is only produced in Kochi and limited to about 500 head of cattle per year, making it a rare treat almost impossible to find outside of the prefecture.
+The meat is highly rated, as Tosa Akaushi is said to have 2 to 4 times the umami and sweetness of more commonly available black-haired wagyu beef.
+Despite this high level of umami, the flavor is still surprisingly light with a delicious aftertaste.

-The town of Shimanto, through which the Shimanto River passes, is a prominent farm town in Kochi Prefecture.
-Shimanto Pork is the brand name for locally produced pork.
-Pigs are fed on a special diet which produces slightly different flavors depending on which ingredients are included in the feed. *Imo-kempi, chestnuts and barley fed pigs produce a sweeter meat, while those fed on the famous local brand of rice “niida-mai” have juicy and tender meat.
+The town of Shimanto is a prominent farming area in Kochi Prefecture, and Shimanto Pork is the brand name for locally produced pork.
+Pigs are fed on a special diet which produces slightly different flavors, depending on which ingredients are included in their feed.
+Pigs fed chestnuts, barley and imo-kenpi (a local snack made of thinly sliced, fried sweet potatoes) produce a sweeter meat, while those fed on locally-grown Niida rice have juicy and tender meat.

-Of the 38 breeds of jidori (local chicken) in Japan, 8 are from Kochi Prefecture.
-Raised in nature-rich areas like Okawa Village, Tosa Hachikin-Jidori are a mix-breed of Kochi local chickens.
-There is no excess fat or any unpleasant flavors, only a delicious concentration of umami.
-Cooked with a bit of salt or seared (tataki) are two of the best ways to enjoy the umami of this local chicken.
-That umami carries right into the marrow of the bones, so naturally a chicken soup made with Tosa Hachikin-Jidori is incredibly delicious.
+Of the 38 breeds of jidori (heritage chicken breeds) in Japan, 8 are from Kochi Prefecture.
+Raised in pristine natural areas like the village of Okawa, Tosa Hachikin-Jidori are a cross between several Kochi heritage chicken breeds.
+The meat is lean and tastes very clean, while still packing a serious punch of umami.
+Cooking it with a bit of salt or searing the meat are two of the best ways to enjoy the umami of this Kochi chicken.
+That umami carries right into the marrow of the bones, so chicken soup made with Tosa Hachikin-Jidori is incredibly delicious and fragrant.
 Simmered wings are packed full of collagen, while tenders are light and go great with salad.

-Gomen Kenka Shamo Chicken: the chicken Ryoma Sakamoto loved
+Gomen Kenka Shamo Chicken: the chicken of samurai

-The most popular way to eat this chicken is in a hot pot called “shamo nabe.”
-The umami of the chicken melts into and fuses with the soup, making you want to drink every last drop of the delicious broth.
-Nankoku City, located 20mins from Kochi City by train, is dotted with restaurants serving shamo nabe.
+The most popular way in Kochi to eat this chicken is in a hot pot called shamo nabe.
+The umami of the chicken infuses into the soup, making you want to drink every last drop of the delicious broth.
+Nankoku City, located 20 minutes from Kochi City by train, is dotted with restaurants that serve shamo nabe.